 Everything originates in the mind.

-There are moments of doubts, and whether I continue or not, go for it and fight or give up, depends only on my determination.
+There are moments of doubt, and whether I continue or not, go for it and fight or give up, depends only on my determination.

-The determination is ruled by the mind.
+Determination is ruled by the mind.

-I owe all my sport achievements first to the mind.
+I owe all my sport achievement to the mind first.

-Pursuing the training is the outcome of the mind’s decisions.
+Pursuing training is the result of the mind’s decision.

+Chapter 19

-Chapter 19, Meditation
+Meditation

-Our well-being is built on the four pillars: physical activity, the right nutrition, social life (friends, family, community) and the mental or spiritual attitude.
+Our well-being is built on four pillars: physical activity, proper nutrition, social life (friends, family, and community) and mental or spiritual attitude.

-Most people believe in God and that definitely can be helpful, if they are true believers and their faith is deep & strong.
+Most people believe in God and that can definitely be helpful, when they are true believers and their faith is deep and strong.

-For many it is just an inertia, or something shallow, which does not have significant impact on their life.
+For many it is just habit, something shallow, not having much significant impact on their lives.

-In modern times, in the Western Word, many ancient Eastern techniques are revived and contribute massively to the quality of life of many people.
+In modern times, in the Western World, many ancient Eastern techniques have been introduced that are greatly contributing to the quality of life of many people.

-I'm one of those.
+I'm one of these.

-I learned the Transcendental Meditation (TM), as taught by Maharishi Mahesh Yogi, when I was 27 and it changed my life.
+I learned Transcendental Meditation (TM), as taught by Maharishi Mahesh Yogi, when I was 27 and it has changed my life.

-It gave me more peace of mind, good, short but effective, rest at the afternoon, enabling to perform well for the rest of the day, a "shrink" in crisis times and a great tool when dealing with stressful situations.
+It has given me greater peace of mind, short periods of effective rest during the afternoon, that enable me to perform well for the rest of the day, a "shrink" in times of crisis and a great tool for dealing with stressful situations.

-It also opened for me the window to the spiritual world.
+It has also opened for me a window into the spiritual world.

-Until then, as a mathematician, I never gave any attention to such terms as awareness, consciousness and a "place" beyond thoughts.
+Before I started meditating using TM, being a mathematician, I never gave much thought to such terms as awareness, consciousness or of being in a "place" beyond one’s thoughts.

-Since then I tried also Vipassana and other techniques, but found that for me the TM is the simplest, the easiest and most effective.
+Since then I have also tried Vipassana and other techniques, but I find that for me TM is the simplest, the easiest and most effective.
 Simple things work the best.

 I warmly recommend everybody to try this or another technique.

-Without some spirituality in our life, we are not living the life to it fullness and missing an important aspect of life.
+Without some spirituality in our life, we are not living life to its fullness and are missing an important aspect of life.

-How it works?!
+How does it work?!

-Actually, quite simply.
+Actually, it’s quite simple.

-The first thing, we have to allocate some dedicated time.
-As a minimum 20 minutes for a session.
-25 would be better.
-For me it is sometime half an hour or even a bit longer.
+First of all, we need to set aside some time.
+At least 20 minutes.
+25 is better.
+For me it sometimes reaches to half an hour or even a bit longer.

-But happens that it's 10 minutes only, and still I get the benefits.
+But sometimes I may have only 10 minutes, and still I get results.

-But that is after many years of meditation, so it is enough that I close my eyes, and I'm "there"…😊
+But this is after many years of meditation, so now it is enough for me to simply close my eyes, and I'm "there."

-If there is something "urgent" on our table, it's better to finish with it before the mediation, otherwise a protruding thought may disturb us.
+If there is something "urgent" on the table, it's better to finish with that first before meditating, otherwise you may find yourself thinking about it and that can be disturbing.